 All study records must be maintained for at least two years following the date of marketing approval for the study product for the indication in which they were studied.
-If no marketing application is filed, or if the application is not approved, records must be retained for two years after the US Food and Drug Administration is notified that the Investigational New Drug application for the product(s) is discontinued.
+If no marketing

 All records must be retained on-site throughout the study's period of performance, and for at least three years after completion or termination of the study.
-Study product records must be stored in the site pharmacy.
+Study product records must be stored in site pharmacies.
 DAIDS will provide further instructions for long-term storage of study records after the study is completed.
 Study records should not be re-located to an off-site location or destroyed without prior approval from DAIDS.